 History proves that storytelling was used to record events, pass on values, and entertain crowds.
 Whether oral or visual content, stories were used to build nations and encourage cultural identity.

-In a time where humanity gets lost in technology and feels disconnected from the human touch, storytelling is more important than ever.
+In a time when humanity gets lost in technology and feels disconnected from the human touch, storytelling is more important than ever.
 Instead of shouting out your brand offers and services, stories that elicit emotions and build human connections are effective tools that help attract your target market.

 Here are three tips to help you create effective content: